-Any student, employee, or third-party guest or visitor who believes that he or she has been subjected to discrimination based on disability by employees, students, or third parties or has been denied access or accommodation required by law shall have the right to invoke this Grievance Procedure.
+Any student, employee, or third-party guest or visitor who believes that he or she has been subjected to discrimination on the basis of disability by employees, students, or third parties or has been denied access or accommodations required by law shall have the right to invoke this Grievance Procedure.
 In general, this Grievance Procedure is designed to address the following types of concerns:

-- 1. Disagreements or denials regarding requested services, accommodations, or modifications to College of Southern Maryland practices or requirements. - 2.
-Alleged inaccessibility of a College of Southern Maryland program or activity. - 3.
-Alleged harassment or discrimination based on a disability; and - 4.
+- 1. Disagreements or denials regarding requested services, accommodations, or modifications to College of Southern Maryland practices or requirements; - 2.
+Alleged inaccessibility of a College of Southern Maryland program or activity; - 3.
+Alleged harassment or discrimination on the basis of a disability; and - 4.
 Any other alleged violations of the ADAAA and/or Section 504. - 5.
 Perceived retaliation due to a pending disability discrimination complaint.